Hudson Fasching: New York Islanders

 On August 23, 2022, having left the Coyotes as a free agent, Fasching signed a one-year, two-way contract with the New York Islanders.
-Fasching was called up from the Bridgeport Islanders on December 1, 2022, and became a regular in the lineup, scoring 10 goals for the team through the 2022-23 season.
+Fasching was called up from the Bridgeport Islanders on December 1, 2022, and became a regular in the lineup, scoring 10 goals for the team through the 2022–23 season.

 On May 1, 2023, the Islanders signed Fasching to a two-year contract extension.

 Columbus Blue Jackets

 Following three seasons within the Islanders organization, Fasching left as a free agent and was signed to a one-year, two-way contract with the Columbus Blue Jackets for the season on August 18, 2025.

+Skellefteå AIK

+As a free agent after 11 professional seasons in North America, Fasching opted to sign his first contract abroad in signing a one-year contract with Swedish club, Skellefteå AIK of the SHL, on August 7, 2026.

 International play

 Fasching represented the United States in the 2012 World U-17 Hockey Challenge, winning a silver medal.
 He also was part of the silver medal-winning American team at the 2013 IIHF World U18 Championships.

 He played for the United States men's national junior ice hockey team at the IIHF World U20 Championship in both 2014 and 2015.